smart-data-models/dataModel.Environment/AirQualityMonitoring/doc/spec_ES.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI type. it has to be AirQualityMonitoring'
+      description: NGSI type. it has to be AirQualityMonitoring
       enum:
         - AirQualityMonitoring
       type: string